Sabotnik/static-site/_posts/2019-09-16-back-to-schoo-meet-judith.md

 *This post was prepared by Education Program Director, Yoeza Mnzava:*

 Judith is staying with her grandmother at Kiwanja, which is close to Same Town.
 (Pronounced Sah-may Town; home to Empower Tanzania headquarters.)
-Judith was orphaned at a young age and circumstances become even tougher for her when her grandmother passed away.&nbsp;**&nbsp;Judith failed even to go to school because she had no school uniform or stationeries for schooling.**
+Judith was orphaned at a young age and circumstances became even tougher for her when her grandmother passed away.&nbsp;**&nbsp;Judith failed even to go to school because she had no school uniform or stationeries for schooling.**

 Judith was under constant pressure from her fellow peer group to be married.
 For a girl raised in a male-dominated society, this should been the end.
 But not for Judith.